 His inaugural lecture was titled "Gezinspraak" (Family speak) and is about the consequences of the increasing democratisation in families for commercial communications.
 He presents the family today as a decision making unit (DMU), in which all members including children have attained a more equal say and a greater ability for persuasive communication.
 This state of affairs would suggest that individual preferences are no longer the best indicators to predict purchasing habits.

-Is part of the Board of SWOCC (Foundation scientific research commercial communications) and advises TNS NIPO.
+Participated many years in the Board of SWOCC (Foundation scientific research commercial communications) and advises several companies about market research.

 Currently performs various investigations into eWOM = electronic Word-Of-Mouth and its impact on consumer behaviour.
-Another area where he currently is publishing is the austerity problem: how is consumer behaviour in times of recession and what is the influence of different communication channels to get ideas about economizing.
+Another area where he currently is publishing is the role of conspicuous consumption in consumer decisions about experiential goods like holidays and cultural visits.
+He speaks in this context about conspicuous leisure.
 A third specialism subject is multimedia synergy, multimedia usage in the purchase process and media experience.
-A last specialization is brand-relationship quality.

 see cv above